BlazeIt: Optimizing Declarative Aggregation and Limit Queries for Neural Network-Based Video Analytics: Optimizing Aggregates

+EBS provides an always valid, near-optimal stopping rule for bounded random variables.
+EBS is always-valid in the sense that when EBS terminates, it will respect the user's error bound and confidence; the guarantees come from a union bound~\cite{mnih2008empirical}.
+EBS is near-optimal in the following sense.
+Denote the user-defined error and confidence as $\epsilon$ and $\delta$.
+Denote the range of the random variable to be $R$.
+EBS will stop within $c \cdot \log \log \frac{1}{\epsilon \cdot | \mu | }$ of any optimal stopping rule that satisfies $\epsilon$ and $\delta$.
+Here, $c$ is a constant and $|\mu|$ is the mean of the random variable.

-In cases where the specialized NN is accurate enough (the accuracy of the specialized NN depends on the noisiness of the video and object detection method), \sn can return the answer directly from the specialized NN for dramatically faster execution.
-In this work, we study counting the average number of an object in a frame, which is accomplished using multi-class classification.
+\miniheadit{Query Rewriting via Specialized NNs} In cases where the specialized NN is accurate enough (as determined by the bootstrap on the held-out set; the accuracy of the specialized NN depends on the noisiness of the video and object detection method), \sn can return the answer directly from the specialized NN run over all the frames for dramatically faster execution and bypass the object detection entirely. \sn uses multi-class classification for specialized NNs to count the number of objects in a frame.

-To train the specialized NN, \sn selects the number of classes equal to the highest count that is at least 1\% of the video plus one (e.g., if 1\% of the video contains 3 cars, \sn will train a specialized NN with 4 classes, corresponding to 0, 1, 2, and 3 cars in a frame). \sn uses 150,000 frames for training and uses a standard training procedure for NNs (SGD with momentum~\cite{he2016deep}) for one epoch.
+To train the specialized NN, \sn selects the number of classes equal to the highest count that is at least 1\% of the video plus one.
+For example, if 1\% of the video contains 3 cars, \sn will train a specialized NN with 4 classes, corresponding to 0, 1, 2, and 3 cars in a frame. \sn uses 150,000 frames for training and uses a standard training procedure for NNs (SGD with momentum~\cite{he2016deep}) for one epoch with a fixed learning rate of 0.1.

 \sn estimates the error of the specialized NN on a held-out set using the bootstrap~\cite{efron1994introduction}.
-In this work, we assume no model drift (Section~\ref{sec:limitations}), thus we assume that the held-out set is representative of the unseen data.
 If the error is low enough at the given confidence level, \sn will process the unseen data using the specialized NN and return the result.